Yoshi-Exeler/style/README.md

 Note that in the following definitions the words '**trait**' and '**composition**' will be defined in a way not consistent with object oriented design.

 ## **2.1 Modelling**
 The default way of modelling a system must be an explicit implementation.
-Explicit meaning that we simply plan the minimum amount of code required to complete the required task.
+Explicit meaning that we simply plan the minimally abstracted code required to complete a task.
 If, after modelling such an implementation, we find that there is a good opportunity to reduce the complexity of the planned code using an abstraction, we implement that abstraction.
 Before implementing an abstraction, try to stop yourself, take a deep breath, take a step back from the current project and objectively evaluate wether the abstraction actually reduces the complexity of the system.

-Most importantly, we do not abstract out of laziness, we only abstract when the abstraction is either the only way to solve the problem or the abstraction reduces the complexity of the codebase. **We do not abstract to save a few lines of code.**
+Most importantly, we do not abstract out of laziness, we only abstract when the abstraction is either the only way to reasonably solve the problem or the abstraction reduces the complexity of the codebase. **We do not abstract to save a few lines of code.**

-## **2.2 Traits (interface embedding)**
+## **2.2 Interfaces & Interface Composition & Interface Embedding**
-In cases where we want to abstract a behavior of an entity, we use Traits.
+In cases where we want to create an entity that implements a composition of abstract behaviors, we use interfaces and interface composition.
-A trait is a unit of behavior that can be composed with other traits or embedded into data structures.
-Unlike inheritance, traits do not implicitly create a hierarchy of data structures, which is something we are actively looking to avoid.
-In go, we implement traits using interfaces and interface embedding.
+Interfaces can be used to abstract a concrete behavior.
+Literal and abstract behaviors may be composed using both struct embedding and interface embedding.
+This embedding based composition allows us to implement many patterns that would normally be implemented using inheritance.
+An important distinction is, that this way of implementing Polymorphic entities does not create a hierarchy of entities.

+We will further call this style of interface embedding and composition "Traits" and "Trait Composition".

+A small example:

 **Defining traits:**
 ```go